FranciscoZacarias/Algorithm-Visualizer-JavaFX/README.md

 This algorithm picks random directions in the grid to go to, as long as they have not been visited yet.
 If it sees itself stuck, it backtracks itself to the last node with an available neighbor.
 If no more are available, it backtracks back to the root node and the algorithm is complete.
 ![Recursive Backtracker](/example/backtracker.gif)
-Recursive backtracker maze generation algorithm
+Recursive backtracker maze generation algorithm.

 #### Kruskal's Algorithm randomized for maze generation